Closed-form estimators for an exponential family derived from likelihood equations: Introduction

 Table \ref{table:1} presents some examples of generators $T_1(x)$ for use in \eqref{pdf-1}.

+To the best of our knowledge, the distributions in Table \ref{table:1} highlighted with ``*'' are new in the literature. { Since many of them are derived from generalized gamma-type models, they naturally inherit potential applications in areas where the gamma, Weibull, and exponential distributions are commonly employed, including reliability analysis, survival studies, hydrology, actuarial science, and income modeling.
+In this sense, the practical relevance of these new distributions is supported by the extensive literature and applications associated with their parent distributions.
+A detailed empirical assessment of these new models is beyond the scope of the present work and represents an interesting direction for future research. }

-Several studies have presented closed-form estimators derived from likelihood equations.
-In \cite{YCh2016} the authors derived a closed-form estimator of the parameters of the gamma distribution from generalised gamma distribution.
+Several studies have presented closed-form estimators derived from likelihood equations. \cite{YCh2016} derived a closed-form estimator of the parameters of the gamma distribution from generalised gamma distribution.
 The generalized gamma can be obtained by a power transformation $Y=X^{1/\gamma}$, where $X$ has gamma distribution and $\gamma>0$ is a power parameter.
-Similar ideas were adopted to develop closed-form estimators for the parameter of the Nakagami distribution (see \cite{RLR2016} and \cite{Zhao2021}) and the weighted Lindley distribution \cite{Kim2020}.
-Recently, in reference \cite{Kim2022} was presented a new procedure for obtaining a closed-form estimator for the family of distributions using an extension of the Box-Cox transformation.
+Similar ideas were adopted to develop closed-form estimators for the parameter of the Nakagami distribution \citep{RLR2016, Zhao2021} and the weighted Lindley distribution \citep{Kim2020}.
+Recently, \cite{Kim2022} presented a new procedure for obtaining a closed-form estimator for the family of distributions using an extension of the Box-Cox transformation.
 This work adopts the same idea of \cite{YCh2016} and \cite{Cheng-Beaulieu2002} to develop a closed-form estimator for the parameters of some probability distributions of the exponential family \eqref{pdf-1}.

 The rest of the paper proceeds as follows.
 In Section~\ref{sec:2}, we describe briefly a generalization of exponential family and its basic properties.
 The new proposed estimation methods and some asymptotic results are described in Sections~\ref{The New Estimators} and \ref{largeprop}, respectively.
 Finally, in Section~\ref{sec:simulation}, we perform a Monte Carlo simulation study to assess the performance of a bootstrap bias-reduced version of these proposed closed-form estimators.